 It is interesting that the initial response of those responsible for policy was to down play the significance of such a large current account deficit, largely because the origin of the deficit was in the private sector, and therefore reject the need for any policy action.
 This position became known in the UK as the Burns Doctrine (Terence Burns was the Chief Economic Adviser to the UK Treasury), whereas internationally it became known as the Lawson Doctrine.
 However, this analysis had "respectable" roots in economic thinking.
 Thus Corden (1977) had argued: "the private sector can take care of itself... if private firms choose to increase their spending and finance this by borrowing abroad, and so generate a current account deficit, this does not call for any public concern or intervention".
 In broader terms, this was the position then assumed by the then UK Chancellor to Exchequer, Nigel Lawson, for example, when he said in his speech to the IMF in October 1988, that "we are prisoners of the past, when UK current account deficits were almost invariably associated with large budget deficits, poor economic performance, low reserves and exigious net overseas assets.
-The present position could not be more different" As is well known, this doctrine was proved wrong, and in the UK there was a very deep and prolonged slump in the following years.
+The present position could not be more different".

-The evolution of the current account during the 1970's and the 1980's was strongly influenced by developments in the oil sector.
+The evolution of the current account during the 1970's and the 1980's (see Figure 1.4) was strongly influenced by developments in the oil sector.
 Until 1975, the United Kingdom imported the bulk of its liquid fuel needs.
 The rapid development of North Sea oil fields boosted oil output sharply in the latter part of 1970's and by 1979 Britain was self-sufficient in oil.
 By 1987 Britain had turned into the fifth largest liquid energy exporter in the world.
 Large oil exports in the first half of the 1980's were accompanied by particularly high prices of oil, but the oil price collapsed in 1986.
-In the latter part of the 1980's, oil exports were less than 1/2% of GDP compared to 3% at the peak of oil exports revenues in the first half of the decade.
-The evolution of the oil account since the mid-1970's concealed a deterioration in the non-oil current account.
-Measured against GDP, the non-oil external position fell from a surplus of $2\frac{1}{2}$ in 1976 to a deficit of $4\frac{1}{2}$ in 1989.
-Until the mid-1980's, this deterioration was mainly explained by a deterioration in the non-oil trade balance (particularly due to a sharp widening in the trade gap of industrial outputs, especially semimanufactured and intermediate goods).
-Particularly in the late 1970's and early 1980's, the increase in oil prices, combined with very tight monetary policy, lead to a sharp appreciation of sterling, which was a major factor in explaining the briefness and small scale of current account surpluses inspite of large oil revenues.
+In the latter part of the 1980's, oil exports were less than 1⁄2% of GDP compared to 3% at the peak of oil exports revenues in the first half of the decade.